codyaverett/memento/personal/job-hunting/jb-hunt-topics.md

 - Cannot garuntee that the user will always have a persistent connection (Same with mobile web app)

 ## Upgrading RN
+Haven't done this personally but read up on it
+- Expo (upgrade react-native react and expo packages)
+- React Native CLI

 ## Expo or bare
 - Maged or unmanaged workflow
 - kinda similar to Create React app and ejecting or creating your own workflow from scratch